Folate (Vitamin B9 / 5-MTHF)

 Conflict data needs review.
 DAT reviews per project.

-Build a formula with Folate (Vitamin B9 / 5-MTHF)
+Develop a formula featuring Folate (Vitamin B9 / 5-MTHF)